akshayonly/pubmed-llm-batch-retriever/README.md

 - Literature reviews and systematic reviews
 - Training data preparation for biomedical NLP models
 - Research synthesis and meta-analysis
-- Feeding article batches to LLMs for analysis
+- Feeding article batches to LLMs for analysis (I use for NotebookLM)
 - Building domain-specific knowledge bases

 ## Key Capabilities